jDan735/wikipya/README.md

 # 📚 wikipya
-A simple python library for search pages and/or images in Wikipedia.
-Support async and sync mode.
+A simple async python library for search pages and/or images in Wikipedia.

 ## 🚀 Install
 To install, run this code: